rlb222/Perch-Alternate-MenuName-in-Navigation/README.md

 # Perch-Alternate-MenuName-in-Navigation
-a Perch filter to enable two MenuItem names (e.g. long and short name) in navigation.
+a Perch filter to enable two MenuItem names (e.g. long and short name) in the navigation portion on your frontend.
-If you want your Perch website to show a different menu-name in different situations.
+If you want your website to show a different menu-name in different situations.

 Normally the pagename will be used to show in the navigation of a website.
 This filter allows you to set an alternate page-name for diffent situations.
 For example: Show a smaller menu-name on smaller screens.